vicc30/Library/README.md

 ### Commands.

-In order to test on local machine functionalities run `firebase serve --only hosting`
+Clone repo `git clone git@github.com:vicc30/Library.git` In order to test on local machine functionalities, on terminal run `firebase serve --only hosting`

 #### Made by Victor Cruz